A Quick Overview of The Pressure Washing Business

 Revenue:

 Commercial and residential pressure washing is a multi-million-dollar industry.
-Large corporations are hesitant to have their own personnel do the job due to the large overhead cost (staff salary, equipment, training, liability, insurance, etc.).
+However, large corporations are hesitant to have their personnel do the job due to the large overhead cost (staff salary, equipment, training, liability, insurance, etc.).
 That is why more and more companies hire an outside professional contractor who will do the job faster and for less money.

 Residential Services